oroinc/documentation/user_guide/outlook_sync.rst

 Mapped Fields
 -------------
-Values of fields of an OroCRM and Outlook records are mapped, as described below:
+Values of the fields of an OroCRM and Outlook records are mapped as described below:

 Contact Mapping
 ^^^^^^^^^^^^^^^